bitovi/academy/src/technology-consulting/5-communication.md

 - **Clarify jargon or unclear terms:** If the speaker uses technical terms or jargon, ask, “Can you explain what you mean by…” to help both parties have a mutual understanding.
 - **Encourage dialogue:** Use open-ended questions like “What are your thoughts on this?” to prompt discussion.
 - **Get specific information:** Ask closed-ended questions like “Did we meet the deadline?” when you need precise answers.
+- **Clarify stakeholder needs:** Instead of asking, “Who should I send this to?”, say, “Who are the stakeholders that need to be informed or provide input?”
+This keeps the question focused on the purpose and not how to do the action.

 Questions to reflect: